Episcopal Diocese of Michigan ordains its first female and openly lesbian bishop - KTVZ

 “Jesus was always out and about and talking to people, people who were always on the margins,” Perry said, noting that she plans to do just this.

-Perry will be seated as bishop on Sunday at the Cathedral Church of St. Paul, which will mark her first full day as a bishop.
+Perry was seated as bishop on Sunday at the Cathedral Church of St. Paul, which will mark her first full day as a bishop.

 “I’m in awe of the responsibility and I’m so excited by the possibilities,” she said.